Jorge Gutierrez (he/him/él)

 Jennicet Gutiérrez is a transgender Latina organizer from México.
 She was born in Tuxpan, Jalisco.
 She is an organizer Familia: Trans Queer Liberation Movement.
 Jennicet believes in the importance of uplifting and centering the voices of trans women of color in all racial justice work.
 Jennicet will continue to organize in order to end the deportation, incarceration and criminalization of immigrants and all people of color.
 She currently resides in Los Angeles.

-Mariella Saba (she/they), is grounded and moved by her roots from Palestine to Mexico.
-Born and raised in occupied land in Los Angeles, where they dedicate life to healing and organizing in a collective corazón guided duty to our struggles for all life’s freedom, joy, love, dignity, justice, liberation y más.
+Mariella Saba is grounded and moved by her roots from Palestine to Mexico.
+Born and raised in occupied Tongva land in Los Angeles, where they dedicate life to healing and organizing in a collective duty to our struggles for all life’s freedom, joy, love, dignity, justice, liberation y más.

-Fighting to love queerly and freely and happy to begin their journey in motherhood with baby Yoali Enaya Kuautli.
-Co-founder and abolition organizer with Stop LAPD Spying Coalition and FAMILIA: Trans Queer Liberation Movement among other grassroots-based organizations; co-lead, research organizer of Our Data Bodies Project.
+Fighting to love queerly and freely and happy to begin their journey in motherhood with her two bebes.
+Mariella is the co-founder and abolition organizer with Stop LAPD Spying Coalition and Familia: Trans Queer Liberation Movement, among other grassroots-based organizations; co-lead, research organizer of Our Data Bodies Project.